 The Company entered into an agreement in October 2017 with AbbVie Biotechnology, Ltd. (AbbVie) to co-develop antibodies to two program targets in preclinical development (AbbVie Agreement).
 Under the terms of the AbbVie Agreement, AbbVie made \$205.0 million in upfront payments, of which \$5.0 million and \$200.0 million were received by the Company in October 2017 and January 2018, respectively.
-The Company will perform research and development services for the two programs through the end of Phase 2 clinical trials.
-After completion of the Phase 2 clinical trial for each program, AbbVie will then have the exclusive right to exercise an option to enter into a license and collaboration agreement with the Company for that program for \$250.0 million.
-If AbbVie exercises its option for a program, AbbVie will take over the development of the product candidates for such program and costs will be split between the parties.
-The Company will also share in profits and losses upon commercialization of any products from such program.
-However, following AbbVie's exercise of its option for a program, the Company may opt out of sharing in development costs and profits or losses for that program and instead receive tiered royalties.
-Additionally, under the terms of the AbbVie Agreement, the Company will be eligible to earn up to an additional \$242.8 million in milestone payments per program related to the initiation of certain clinical studies and regulatory approval for up to three indications per program.
+The Company was to perform research and development services for the two programs through the end of Phase 2 clinical trials, which were each considered to be separate performance obligations.
+AbbVie decided to terminate one of the two collaboration programs, the CD33 collaboration program, after AbbVie and Alector collaboratively reviewed next steps for AL003, the asset being developed under that program, and concluded that further development of AL003 was not warranted.
+AbbVie provided written notice to terminate the CD33 collaboration program on June 30, 2022.
+The Company will no longer continue development of this program and will not be eligible for any future milestones related to that program from AbbVie.
+The Company continues to develop the AL002 program under the AbbVie Agreement.
+AbbVie has the exclusive right to exercise an option under the AbbVie Agreement with the Company for \$250.0 million.
+If AbbVie exercises its option for the AL002 program, AbbVie would take over the development beginning with Phase 3 clinical trials, and the product candidates program costs will be split between the parties.
+The Company would also share in profits and losses upon commercialization of any products.
+However, following AbbVie's exercise of its option for the AL002 program, the Company may opt out of sharing in development costs and profits or losses for that program and instead receive tiered royalties.
+In February 2023, the Company and AbbVie amended the AbbVie agreement, which will result in the Company receiving a \$17.8 million milestone payment for the dosing of the first patient in a long-term extension study.
+Additionally, under the terms of the AbbVie Agreement, the Company will be eligible to earn up to an additional \$225.0 million in milestone payments related to the regulatory approval for up to three indications.
 The Company assessed its collaboration agreement with AbbVie in the context of the delivery of the research and development services.